PlayHideaway/DockerDeployer/README.md

 # Github Web Hook

-Example of how to use Github weeb hooks using Fastapi
+Example of how to use Github web hooks using Fastapi

 ```pipenv sync```